apache/flink/docs/dev/libs/ml/quickstart.md

 {% endhighlight %}

-We can now make predictions on the test set.
+We can now make predictions on the test set, and use the `evaluate` function to create (truth, prediction) pairs.

 {% highlight scala %}

-val predictionPairs = svm.predict(astroTest)
+val evaluationPairs: DataSet[(Double, Double)] = svm.evaluate(astroTest)

 {% endhighlight %}